Green Pigeon Species in Rajaji National Park

 Breeding and Conservation

-Breeding season for green pigeons typically coincides with the onset of the monsoon, as abundant rainfall triggers fruiting and provides ample resources for nesting and rearing offspring.
+Breeding season for pigeons typically coincides with the onset of the monsoon, as abundant rainfall triggers fruiting and provides ample resources for nesting and rearing offspring.
 These birds construct relatively flimsy nests made of twigs and leaves, often situated high in the branches of trees for added protection against predators.

 While these are not considered globally threatened, certain species may face localized threats due to habitat loss, deforestation, and poaching.
 Conservation efforts within Rajaji National Park aim to mitigate these threats through habitat restoration, anti-poaching measures, and community engagement initiatives.
 By safeguarding the diverse ecosystems that support Treron sp., and other wildlife, these efforts contribute to the park’s ecological integrity and biodiversity conservation.